jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-08-22-mister-fpga-install-and-setup.md

 ### Further reading

-For more information, take a look at the excellent <a href="https://github.com/MiSTer-devel/Main_MiSTer/wiki/Setup-Guide" target="_blank">Setup Guide</a> on the MiSTer wiki.
+To learn more, read the excellent <a href="https://github.com/MiSTer-devel/Main_MiSTer/wiki/Setup-Guide" target="_blank">Setup Guide</a> on the MiSTer wiki.
 Enjoy!